 With the advent of the Soviet regime, the orchestra was led by Isaac Pain.
 Lviv conductor and composer Mykola Kolessa was also invited to work in the orchestra.
 During the German occupation, in 1941-1944, the Philharmonic did not operate.
 In the postwar period, the orchestra had to be re-assembled, which was the joint effort of Isaac Pain, Dionysius Khabal, Nestor Hornytsky, and Mykola Kolessa.
 The team resumed work in August 1944.
 The first concerts featured works by Stanislav Liudkevych, Vasyl Barvinsky, Mykola Lysenko, Stanislav Monyushko, Camille Saint-Saens, Peter Tchaikovsky, Karl Maria von Weber, and others.

-Since 2018, the orchestra has been fruitfully cooperating with the famous American conductor of Ukrainian origin Theodore Kuchar, who is the main guest conductor of the orchestra, and from May 2022 – chief conductor of the Lviv National Philharmonic Symphony Orchestra of Ukraine.
+Since 2018, the orchestra has been fruitfully cooperating with the famous American conductor of Ukrainian origin Theodore Kuchar, the principal guest conductor of the orchestra, and from May 2022 – the chief conductor of the Lviv National Philharmonic Symphony Orchestra of Ukraine.

 In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title of Academic.
 In 2018, with the participation of this orchestra, during the author’s concert of Myroslav Skoryk, the Lviv Philharmonic received the status of “national”.
 Since September 2020, the Philharmonic is named after this outstanding Ukrainian composer.